 - Sauté the onion, garlic, and ginger in the hot oil

-- Add the banana pepper and tilapia.
-Cover and simmer for 30 to 35 minutes.
-Add some water if needed.
+- Add the chili peppers and tilapia.
+Cover and simmer for 12 minutes.

-- Add the spinach and simmer for about a minute.
+- Add the spinach.
+Cover and cook for 1 minute.

 - Transfer to a serving plate.
 Serve hot.
 Share and Enjoy!

 - You can add ½ cup water if the coconut milk starts to evaporate quickly.
 Some people like to put a bit of vinegar when cooking this dish.

 - You can do so by adding 2 tablespoons of vinegar right after pouring the coconut oil.
 Salt can be used as a substitute for fish sauce.